Waitahaia River

-The Waitahaia River is a river in the Waiapu Valley of the Gisborne Region of New Zealand's North Island.
-It flows northeast from the southern end of the Raukumara Range to reach the Mata River 20 km west of Te Puia Springs.
+The Waitahaia River is a river in the Waiapu Valley of the Gisborne District of New Zealand's North Island.
+It flows northeast from Ruatahunga Stream, which originates at the southern end of the Raukūmara Range, to reach the Mata River 20 km west of Te Puia Springs.
 Brown trout, a European species of fish, was introduced into New Zealand for fishing in the late 1860s.